 Please also see the related topic, County Lines, in Related Information.

 You should immediately contact your bank/credit card company to report the discrepancies and to terminate your card.
-The bank/company will have their own fraud department, if necessary, may investigate the matter in conjunction with the police.
+The bank/company will have their own fraud department and, if necessary, may investigate the matter in conjunction with the police.
 Take the credit card company/bank's advice on whether they want you to report the matter to the police, as it could just be a mistake, or, they may take on that responsibility, as in some cases they are the actual victim suffering losses, as you are likely to receive your money back.

-Further Action
+Further Action:

 If you think all of your credit/debit card(s) details could have been compromised you should contact the relevant banks and the credit card companies to stop your cards, as necessary.

 You should always be aware of information on your computer being accessed and take any appropriate security measures.
-There are a number of possible security threats you should be aware of -

 For more information, please see the websites in Related Information.